JohnVinyard/zounds/docs/source/index.rst

 Welcome to zounds' documentation!
 ==================================

-Zounds is a python library to make working with sound easy.
+Zounds is a python library for organizing machine learning experiments dealing with sound.

 API documentation